Afghanistan Crisis Response

 Advocacy for the inclusion of Afghan women in the peace process

-Over the past few years, we worked hard to advance an inclusive peace process and developed policy recommendations for Congress and the US Administration to ensure the protection of women’s rights in Afghanistan.
+In the lead up to withdrawal of international troops from Afghanistan, we worked hard to advance an inclusive peace process and developed policy recommendations for Congress and the US Administration to ensure the protection of women’s rights.

-Mina’s List responded to the exclusion of Afghan women from the 2020 negotiations with the Taliban by planning the Afghan Women’s Istanbul Peace Conference, a parallel peace process to the fast-tracked peace talks.
+Mina’s List responded to the exclusion of Afghan women from the 2020 negotiations with the Taliban by planning the Afghan Women’s Istanbul Peace Conference, a parallel peace process to the fast-tracked peace talks that were to take place in April 2021.
 We built a coalition to identify 100 Afghan women delegates from across the Afghanistan to attend the conference and meet with the members of the negotiation teams to present their demands and perspectives for peace.

 Ultimately, the event was not held due to the announcement of non-conditional withdrawal of US and NATO troops by September 11, 2021.